Set up access lists in the Requesty Console.

 - Duplicate the list to use it as a starting point for a new policy.

 - Delete the list.
-Any group or API key that had this list attached falls back to the next layer (group list, then organization approved models).
+Any group or API key that had this list attached falls back to the next layer (group list, then group default access list, then organization approved models).

 Attach an access list to a group